 Springer Nature’s subscription journals are compatible with the vast majority of funders’ open access and self-archiving policies.

 As of January 1st, 2017, the Gates Foundation requires immediate open access under a Creative Commons Attribution (CC BY) licence for all peer-reviewed research publications resulting from their funding.
-Gates has not yet confirmed whether this policy will apply to review articles.
+The foundation has also confirmed that review articles are included in the policy.

 Gates-funded researchers whose grant agreements have a start date prior to January 1st, 2015 are not required to comply with the policy.